 Originally named the Community Company of Players, WRCT was formed in 1975 by a dedicated group of volunteers in partnership with McMillan Memorial Library in Wisconsin Rapids.
-WRCT performed in the library’s theater for over 30 years, dreaming of our own facility.
+WRCT performed in the library’s theater for more than 30 years, dreaming of our own facility.
 In 2008, with the essential help of community members and businesses, we were able to make the dream a reality by renovating an old warehouse into a beautiful theatre in downtown Wisconsin Rapids.

 The WRCT facility is leased from the City of Wisconsin Rapids and Legacy Foundation and is available for rent to the general public for certain events.
-We partner with many other organizations within the community, and are proud to be involved, responsible citizens.
+We partner with many other organizations within the community and are proud to be involved, responsible citizens.
 We owe our longevity and success to the commitment of patrons, business supporters, and volunteers who continue to believe in the benefits of community theatre.

 Our Theatre Angels

 The Wisconsin Rapids Community Theatre would not be a reality without Gilbert and Jaylee Mead, longstanding philanthropists in the Central Wisconsin region.
 The Meads donated $600,000 in matched funds toward our new home and helped with the fundraising for the other half of the $1.2 million needed for the new venue.